What did Jesus mean by the “Kingdom of God comes?”

 A study of the phrase “kingdom of God” in the New Testament showed, similar to an earthly kingdom, that it has a King, laws, and citizens.
 Its King is God.
 Its laws are given in the Bible; Jesus used parables to explain how the kingdom of God works (Mark 4:26, 30; Luke 8:9-10).
 Its citizens are the saved (Mt.
 19:24; 21:31; Mark 4:11; 9:47; 10:14-15, 23-25; 12:34; Luke 6:20; 9:62; Acts 14:22).

-Jesus said to the Jewish religious rulers, “the kingdom of God will be taken away from you and given to a people, producing the fruit of it” (Mt.
-21:43).
-God therefore entrusted the Jews with the kingdom of God, which is understood as meaning that the chosen nation became the custodian of the information about the kingdom of God.
+Jesus said to the Jewish religious rulers, “the kingdom of God will be taken away from you and given to a people, producing the fruit of it” (Matt 21:43).
+God, therefore, entrusted the Jews with the kingdom of God, which is understood as meaning that the chosen nation became the custodian of the information about the kingdom of God.
 The kingdom of God is what we preach (Luke 4:43).

-The kingdom of God is not something which will one day come, for it already exists.
+The kingdom of God is not something that will one day come, for it already exists.
 Jesus said:

-“if I cast out demons by the Spirit of God, then the kingdom of God has come upon you” (Mt.
-12:28).
+“if I cast out demons by the Spirit of God, then the kingdom of God has come upon you” (Matt 12:28).

 “The kingdom of God is not coming with signs to be observed; nor will they say, ‘Look, here it is!’ or, ‘There it is!’
 For behold, the kingdom of God is in your midst” (Luke 17:20-21).

-When we pray “Your kingdom come” (Mt.
-6:9), we do not pray for the physical return of Christ, but that His kingdom will come today in our hearts and in our lives.
+When we pray “Your kingdom come” (Matt 6:9), we do not pray for the physical return of Christ, but that His kingdom will come today in our hearts and in our lives.